zhrwmmdi/Chat-Box/README.md

 Chat-Box
-A Chat Box application developed with Flutter.
+A Chat Box application developed with Flutter that allows messaging.